circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 **Prerequisites**

 - A GitHub or BitBucket account with a repository to setup with CircleCI.
-- Completion of the CircleCI onboarding and you have a project setup.
+- Completion of the CircleCI onboarding.

 **Steps**

-On your VCS provider, create a repository.
+1. On your VCS provider, create a repository.
 The repo for this example will be called `hello-world`.

-Next, follow the onboarding for a new project on CircleCI.
+2. Next, follow the onboarding for a new project on CircleCI.
 You can access onboarding by visiting the application and clicking on "Add Projects" in the sidebar or by going to the link: https://onboarding.circleci.com/project-dashboard/{VCS}/{ORG_NAME} where `VCS` is either `github` (or `gh`) or `bitbucket` (or `bb`) and `ORG_NAME` is your organization or personal VCS username.
 Find your project in the onboarding list and click `Setup Project`.
 After completing an onboarding, you should have a valid `config.yml` file in a `.circleci` folder at the root of your repository.
 In this example, the `config.yml` contains the following:

 ```sh
 # Use the latest 2.1 version of CircleCI pipeline process engine.
 See: https://circleci.com/docs/2.0/configuration-reference